PeterNaydenov/dt-toolbox/README.md

 ### Flat ( shortFlat )
 It's a flat description of the object.
 It's an array with two elements.
-First element describes the structure of the object, second element - the value.
+First element describes the structure of the object, second element - the values.
 **Structure**: Array of flatDescriptions.
 FlatDescription is array where first element is the type of the object (object or array), second is the index.
 If there are  more then 2 elements, we have connection descriptions.
 ConnectionDescription is array of 2 elements.
 First is the index of connected other object, second is the property name of the connection.
  In our example: We have object, that have property `familyMembers` that is array and other property `shoes` that is an object.
 Object `shoes` have 2 properties (winter,summer) that are arrays.
  **Value**: Key describes the position of the property that have a primitive value.
 Value is just that primitive value.
 Key always have 3 elements separated by '/'.
 First element is always `root`, second is the `id` of the object (from structure description), third is the name of the property.
 If structure object is 'array' then property name will be a number representing the position into the array.